 Q: Where is the winter festival held?

-A: Ice Jam Elora is held at Bissell Park.
-It will return in 2017.
+A: Ice Jam Elora has traditionally been held at Bissell Park.
+It took a year off in 2017, but will return in 2018.
 For more information and frequently asked Ice Jam questions, head over here.

 Didn’t see your question here?
 Send an email to email@example.com and he’ll get back to you with an answer asap.
 Don’t forget to follow us on Twitter and like our Facebook page to get all the updates and information you need to have a great weekend in Elora!